codyzu/cpinfo19-site/m5/react-weather.md

    };
    ```

    - Pass the default "empty" state to the `useState` function.
-This is modeled on what we expect our weather API to return: the `daily` weather object that contains a `daily` array of weather for each day.
+This is modeled on what we expect our weather API to return: the **daily** weather object that contains an array, named `data`, that will contain the weather for each day.
    - `useState` returns an array containing two objects.
-The current value (initially the state we passed) and a function to set the state.
+The current value `daily` (initially the state we passed) and a function `setDaily` that can set the state.
    - ⚠️ Don't forget to add `useState` (and `useEffect` for later) to your imports.
 Modify the line `import React from 'react';` to:

      ```javascript